raj-open/example-rabbit-mq/demo/example-case-4/README.md

-# Example - Case 2 #
+# Example - Case 4 #

 ## Description ##

-- An nearly flat file system with a nested folder containing empty files.
+- A nested filesystem with some empty files
 - `skip-empty` set to `false`

 ## Execution ##